Ahmzyjazzy/bc-19-budget-analysis-application/README.md

 *  Install the app's dependencies.
 For best results, using a node package manager.
   *  `npm install`
 *  Create a firebase project in your firebase console and copy the configuration and keys.
-*  Navigate to `/helpers/firebase.js` and paste the details in there
+*  Navigate to `.example.env` and put the details in there and rename the file to `.env`

     >In order to use app dependencies, you need to install it through **npm**.
 You also need to have **node** installed on your system.